Zoom Video Communications (NASDAQ:ZM) Issues FY23 Earnings Guidance

-Zoom Video Communications (NASDAQ:ZM – Get Rating) issued an update on its FY23 earnings guidance on Monday morning.
+Zoom Video Communications (NASDAQ:ZM – Get Rating) updated its FY23 earnings guidance on Monday.
 The company provided EPS guidance of $3.70-3.77 for the period, compared to the consensus EPS estimate of $3.57.
 The company issued revenue guidance of $4.53-4.55 billion, compared to the consensus revenue estimate of $4.54 billion.Zoom Video Communications also updated its FY 2023 guidance to $3.70-$3.77 EPS.

-Zoom Video Communications (NASDAQ:ZM – Get Rating) last posted its quarterly earnings data on Monday, February 28th.
-The company reported $0.75 earnings per share for the quarter, beating the consensus estimate of $0.66 by $0.09.
-The business had revenue of $1.07 billion during the quarter, compared to the consensus estimate of $1.05 billion.
-Zoom Video Communications had a return on equity of 21.17% and a net margin of 33.54%.
-The company’s revenue was up 21.4% compared to the same quarter last year.
-During the same period in the prior year, the company earned $0.88 earnings per share.
-As a group, equities analysts expect that Zoom Video Communications will post 1.38 EPS for the current year.
+ZM has been the topic of several recent research reports.
+Wells Fargo & Company dropped their target price on Zoom Video Communications from $145.00 to $105.00 and set an equal weight rating on the stock in a research report on Tuesday, March 15th.
+JPMorgan Chase & Co. dropped their target price on Zoom Video Communications from $385.00 to $295.00 and set an overweight rating on the stock in a research report on Tuesday, March 1st.
+BTIG Research decreased their price target on shares of Zoom Video Communications from $180.00 to $150.00 in a report on Friday, May 13th.
+Zacks Investment Research raised shares of Zoom Video Communications from a sell rating to a hold rating and set a $99.00 price target on the stock in a report on Monday, May 16th.
+Finally, Deutsche Bank Aktiengesellschaft decreased their price target on shares of Zoom Video Communications from $280.00 to $155.00 and set a hold rating on the stock in a report on Tuesday, March 1st.
+One research analyst has rated the stock with a sell rating, sixteen have given a hold rating and thirteen have given a buy rating to the company.
+According to data from MarketBeat, Zoom Video Communications presently has an average rating of Hold and a consensus target price of $184.58.

-In other Zoom Video Communications news, insider Velchamy Sankarlingam sold 2,256 shares of the stock in a transaction dated Tuesday, April 12th.
-The stock was sold at an average price of $111.69, for a total transaction of $251,972.64.
-Following the completion of the sale, the insider now directly owns 5,836 shares in the company, valued at approximately $651,822.84.
-The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Also, CFO Kelly Steckelberg sold 6,700 shares of the firm’s stock in a transaction dated Wednesday, March 2nd.
-The shares were sold at an average price of $119.57, for a total transaction of $801,119.00.
+In other news, COO Aparna Bawa sold 3,449 shares of the business’s stock in a transaction dated Tuesday, March 22nd.
+The shares were sold at an average price of $118.64, for a total value of $409,189.36.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, CFO Kelly Steckelberg sold 6,700 shares of the business’s stock in a transaction dated Monday, April 25th.
+The shares were sold at an average price of $100.00, for a total transaction of $670,000.00.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 56,534 shares of company stock worth $6,270,060.
-Company insiders own 11.24% of the company’s stock.
+Over the last quarter, insiders sold 56,534 shares of company stock worth $6,270,060.
+11.24% of the stock is currently owned by insiders.

-A number of institutional investors have recently bought and sold shares of ZM.
-EverSource Wealth Advisors LLC bought a new stake in Zoom Video Communications during the fourth quarter worth about $36,000.
-Global Wealth Management Investment Advisory Inc. increased its stake in shares of Zoom Video Communications by 63.3% in the first quarter.
-Global Wealth Management Investment Advisory Inc. now owns 294 shares of the company’s stock worth $34,000 after purchasing an additional 114 shares in the last quarter.
-Covestor Ltd grew its stake in Zoom Video Communications by 76.7% during the first quarter.
-Covestor Ltd now owns 394 shares of the company’s stock valued at $46,000 after acquiring an additional 171 shares in the last quarter.
-Neo Ivy Capital Management purchased a new position in Zoom Video Communications during the fourth quarter valued at $144,000.
-Finally, Penserra Capital Management LLC lifted its position in Zoom Video Communications by 27.7% during the fourth quarter.
-Penserra Capital Management LLC now owns 914 shares of the company’s stock valued at $168,000 after purchasing an additional 198 shares during the last quarter.
-55.94% of the stock is owned by institutional investors and hedge funds.
+Large investors have recently bought and sold shares of the stock.
+EverSource Wealth Advisors LLC acquired a new position in Zoom Video Communications during the 4th quarter valued at approximately $36,000.
+Global Wealth Management Investment Advisory Inc. increased its stake in Zoom Video Communications by 63.3% during the 1st quarter.
+Global Wealth Management Investment Advisory Inc. now owns 294 shares of the company’s stock valued at $34,000 after purchasing an additional 114 shares in the last quarter.
+Covestor Ltd increased its stake in shares of Zoom Video Communications by 76.7% in the first quarter.
+Covestor Ltd now owns 394 shares of the company’s stock worth $46,000 after acquiring an additional 171 shares during the period.
+Neo Ivy Capital Management acquired a new stake in shares of Zoom Video Communications in the fourth quarter worth $144,000.
+Finally, Penserra Capital Management LLC increased its stake in shares of Zoom Video Communications by 27.7% in the fourth quarter.
+Penserra Capital Management LLC now owns 914 shares of the company’s stock worth $168,000 after acquiring an additional 198 shares during the period.
+55.94% of the stock is owned by institutional investors.

 Zoom Video Communications, Inc provides unified communications platform in the Americas, the Asia Pacific, Europe, the Middle East, and Africa.
 The company offers Zoom Meetings that offers HD video, voice, chat, and content sharing through mobile devices, desktops, laptops, telephones, and conference room systems; Zoom Phone, an enterprise cloud phone system; and Zoom Chat enables users to share messages, images, audio files, and content in desktop, laptop, tablet, and mobile devices.